On a certain day in July, the destination I chose for my photo shoot wasBitchu Matsuyama Castle in Takahashi City, Okayama Prefecture.

 From Takamatsu to Takahashi by Limited Express "Yakumo"

-At Okayama Station, I changed to the new Yakumo limited express train, and after a 40-minute journey, arrived at Takahashi Station around 1 PM .
-This video shows footage of the Takahashi River taken from the train window and the departure of the Yakumo limited express train.
+We transferred to the new "Yakumo" limited express train at Okayama Station andarrived at Takahashi Station around 1:00 PM.
+This video shows footage of the Takahashi River taken from the train window, as well as the departure of the Yakumo limited express train.

 A townscape that will captivate you even without prior research

-At first, all I could think of was the words "Bicchu Matsuyama Castle," but after walking around the station a bit, I found myself surrounded by beautiful streets that evoked the Edo period, such as Konyagawa Street and Samurai Residence Street
+Initially, all I could think of was "Bitchu Matsuyama Castle," but after walking around the station area for a bit, IKonyagawa Street and Samurai Residence Streetdiscovered beautiful streets that evoke the Edo period, such as

 It's a pretty steep climb up to the castle

-From the station, you can take a shared taxi (fare: 1,000 yen) and go straight up to the parking lot at the eighth station of Mt.
-Gagyuzan, .
+From the station, you can take a shared taxi (fare 1,000 yen)straight up to the parking lot at the 8th station of Mt.
+Gagyuzan,.

-The path to the castle tower at the top of the mountain is a 25-minute walk and quite steep .
-Although it is well maintained, the slope is extremely tough in temperatures of 35°C. To be honest, I don't recommend it for people who don't exercise regularly.
+The path to the castle tower at the top of the mountain isa 25-minute walk up a very steep slope.
+Although it is well-maintained,climbing that slope in 35°C heat is truly tough.
+Ihonestly wouldn't recommend it to people who don't exercise regularly.

 When I reached the top there was no one there, and only about four people climbed up after me